egocious/egougwu/StartNGTasks/readme.md

 *my potfolio
-This is my portfolio fo the StatNG Task
+This is my portfolio for the StartNG Task